lopspower/Biometric/README.md

 The easiest way is to use the new version of [Biometric](https://developer.android.com/jetpack/androidx/releases/biometric) under [AndroidX](https://developer.android.com/jetpack/androidx).

 You can easily know if the device allows you to use <b>Biometric</b> and under what type (FACE, FINGERPRINT, IRIS, MULTIPLE...).
-The library also provides a [CryptoObject](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt.CryptoObject) so that you don't have to implement it on your side.
+The library also provides a [CryptoObject](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt.CryptoObject) implementation if you want to implement it on your side on [CryptoHelper](/biometric/src/main/java/com.mikhaellopez.biometric/CryptoHelper.kt).

 <a href="https://play.google.com/store/apps/details?id=com.mikhaellopez.lopspower">
   <img alt="Android app on Google Play" src="https://developer.android.com/images/brand/en_app_rgb_wo_45.png" />